19 essential tips for visiting ESCAPE Penang

-ESCAPE Penang is one of the most talked-about activities on the island of Penang, often cited as the best theme park in the whole of Malaysia.
-Popular with locals and tourists, the park is a large-scale adventure wonderland that fits perfectly into its natural location amongst the rainforest.
-Indeed, we feature ESCAPE high on our list of things to do in Penang.
+ESCAPE Penang is one of the most talked-about activities on the island, often described as the best theme park in Malaysia.
+Popular with both locals and tourists, it is a large-scale adventure park that fits perfectly into its natural location amongst the rainforest.
+It’s no surprise that ESCAPE features high on our list of things to do in Penang.

-We’ve collected together a list of tips to help you get the most out of your visit and ensure you’re in the best position to understand what all the fuss is about, including what to wear, which ride to start your day with, and handy things to bring with you.
+We’ve put together a list of tips to help you get the most out of your visit and see what all the fuss is about, including what to wear, which ride to start your day with, and a few handy things to bring with you.

 What is ESCAPE Penang

-ESCAPE Penang could best be described as several different activity centres all in one place.
-The waterpark is perhaps the main area and where you’ll spend most time, with tube rides (including the longest tube water slide in the world), wave pools, speed racers, kids pool, lazy rivers and water obstacle courses.
+ESCAPE Penang is best described as several activity centres all in one place.
+The waterpark is perhaps the main attraction and where you’ll spend most time, with tube rides (including the world’s longest tube water slide), wave pools, speed racers, kids’ pool, lazy rivers, and water obstacle courses.

-As you can see, ESCAPE Penang combines the sort of rides and attractions you’d usually find in multiple parks, and packs them all into one long (but thrilling) day.
+As you can see, ESCAPE Penang brings together the kind of rides and attractions you would normally find across several parks, all packed into one long but thrilling day.

 Where is ESCAPE Penang

-ESCAPE Penang is in the far northwest corner of Penang Island, in Teluk Bahang, close by to Penang National Park and next door to Entopia.
+Located here ESCAPE Penang is in the far northwest corner of Penang Island, in Teluk Bahang, close to Penang National Park and next door to Entopia.

 The 101 and 102 buses make their way here from George Town and Penang Airport.
-As it marks the start/end point of the bus routes, it’s quite a trek to get here on the bus and is usually easier to order a Grab taxi which should take around 45 minutes from George Town.
-Although if you do choose to take the bus, check out the Penang bus guide.
+As it marks the start/end point of the bus routes, it’s quite a trek to get here on the bus and is usually easier to order a Grab taxi, which should take around 45 minutes from George Town.
+If you do choose to take the bus, check out our Penang bus guide.

 1. Order your tickets online before you arrive